Staying in an overwater bungalow: Maldives vacation cost & resort prices

 I usually plan all our vacations, but this time we decided to go with an agency since we wanted to avoid a layover because of the pandemic situation.
 It turned out to be a pretty good idea.

 After browsing its travel offers and doing some research, I settled on Sheraton Full Moon Resort and Spa, which is a 5-star hotel, just 15 minutes by boat from Male.

 The hotel offers several room types (more details in my Sheraton Maldives review), but we booked an overwater bungalow with a private pool.

 We also opted for a half-board meal plan, which I felt was the perfect choice for us.
 Other options were breakfast only, full board, and all-inclusive.
 My advice is to get some sort of meal plan because food and drinks have pretty high costs at every resort.

-The total cost for an 8 days (7 nights) trip: accommodation with half board and flights per couple was 5918 EUR (6745 USD).
+The total cost for an 8-day (7-night) trip: accommodation with half board and flights per couple was 6745 USD (5918 EUR).

 Now what I noticed about the Maldives is the fact that accommodation costs vary greatly depending on room type, with overwater bungalows usually being the most expensive.